SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Writing ``s.$someNumber`` accesses the wrapper's projected value.
+After storing a small number like four, the value of ``s.$someNumber`` is ``false``.
+However,
-After storing a small number like four, the value of ``s.$someNumber`` is ``false``, but after trying to store a number like 55 that's too large, the projected value is ``true``.
+the projected value is ``true`` after trying to store a number that's too large, like 55.

 A property wrapper can return a value of any type as its projected value.
-In this example, there's only one piece of information that the property wrapper exposes, so the "number was adjusted" state is exposed directly as the projected value.
+In this example,
+the property wrapper exposes only one piece of information --- whether or not the number was adjusted --- so it exposes that Boolean value as its projected value.
-A wrapper that needs to expose more information can return an instance of some other data type, or it can return ``self`` to expose the instance of the wrapper as the projected value.
+A wrapper that needs to expose more information can return an instance of some other data type, or it can return ``self`` to expose the instance of the wrapper as its projected value.

 .. _Properties_GlobalAndLocalVariables: